yashNaN/stacky/README.md

     - `stacky branch commit <name> [-m <message>] [-a]`: create a new branch and commit changes in one command
 - `stacky commit [-m <message>] [--amend] [--allow-empty] [-a]`: wrapper around `git commit` that syncs everything upstack
     - `stacky amend`: will amend currently tracked changes to top commit
+- `stacky fold [--allow-empty]`: fold current branch into its parent branch and delete the current branch.
+Any children of the current branch become children of the parent branch.
+Uses cherry-pick by default, or merge if `use_merge` is enabled in config.
+Use `--allow-empty` to allow empty commits during cherry-pick.
 - Based on the first argument (`stack` vs `upstack` vs `downstack`), the following commands operate on the entire current stack, everything upstack from the current PR (inclusive), or everything downstack from the current PR:
     - `stacky stack info [--pr]`
     - `stacky stack sync`: sync (rebase) branches in the stack on top of their parents
     - `stacky stack push [--no-pr]`: push to origin, optionally not creating PRs if they don’t exist